mehmetozanguven/mehmetozanguven.github.io/_posts/container/2021-11-26-container-quick-tutorial.md

 And also I though that it is time to write some blogs about container :)

-Because many of us using terminologies such as container, container images interchangeably (and more).
+We are using terminologies such as container, container images interchangeably (and more).
 But there are differences between them.
 Let's start with the basic question: "what the Container is"

 <nav class="custom-table-of-contents">
 <hr class="horizontal-line">